CNIC-Proteomics/RefMod/README.md

 This section provides a brief overview of the basic requirements to run RefMod.
 If this is your first time using RefMod, or if you’re looking for an in-depth explanation of any step, please refer to the [full documentation](/docs/docs.pdf).
 1. Download the latest release from the GitHub page.
 2. Install Python 3.11 and the packages from `python_requirements.txt`.
-3. Prepare your configuration file and run ReFrag from the GUI or from the command line:
+3. Prepare your configuration file and run RefMod from the GUI or from the command line:
 `$ python RefMod.py -i [MSFragger files] -r [MGF or mzML files] -d [Theoretical Δmasses file] -c [Configuration file]`
 5. Find the output files in a newly created refrag directory in the same path specified by the -i option.